 - Thirdly, email your list when you have newsworthy items.
 This can quickly spike you're website traffic

 Another powerful way is to set up a Facebook page and place like boxes on your website.
 This way, you're not only generating more traffic to your site, you're also improving your rankings.

 Remember: SEO changes.

 What worked 2 years ago doesn't work today.
 You need to be on the ball, on point, or you risk harming your website for the long term.
 Constantly find out what is happening in the SEO industry.
 Update your SEO knowledge and use different resources to learn more about the latest search engine optimisation trends.

-Start using these SEO growth hacks today to start driving traffic to your website fast.
+Start using these SEO growth hacks today to start increasing your organic Google rankings and traffic.